 Follow common-sense safety rules:

-For the latest crime statistics go to Your Right to Know.
+For the latest crime statistics go to Annual Security and Fire Safety Report.

 Miami will issue crime alerts when a crime that officials believe poses an ongoing threat to the safety of members of the university community has been reported to Miami Police or Oxford Police.
 Crime alerts are designed to not only heighten safety awareness, but seek information that will lead to the arrest and conviction of perpetrators of crimes.
 Crime alerts are distributed in residence halls, via announcements in myMiami, via listservs, etc. Another way of alerting the university community is via a campus information bulletin.